WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetBaseType.md

 Returns the inheritance distance from here to the bottom.

 **Example A:**
-Class "System.Reflection.TypeInfo" has Depth = 4 because its inheritance path is "TypeInfo" -&gt; "Type" -&gt; "MemberInfo" -&gt; "Object".
+Class "System.Reflection.TypeInfo" has Depth = 4 because its inheritance path is "TypeInfo -&gt; Type -&gt; MemberInfo -&gt; Object".

 **Example B:**
 Class "System.Object" has Depth = 1 because its inheritance path is just "Object".